Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Things to Consider Before Travelling to Ottawa

 Before you head off to explore Ottawa, there are a few things that you should consider.
-From when to visit to where to stay, we’ll outline them below to help you plan your trip.
+From when to visit and where to stay, we’ll outline them below to help you plan your trip.

 Best Time to Visit Ottawa